DavidLeifer/polarbearGIS/README.md

   * GDAL: https://gdal.org/download.html

 ### TODO
-07/14/2021:</br>
+07/16/2021:</br>
-- ~~Make slider work on mobile.
+- ~~Implement Angular for time slider on two corr apps (replaces jQuery).
+Difficulty: Medium~~
+- ~~Disable drop down list minbeds next to slider.
 Difficulty: Easy~~
+- ~~Include jQuery mobile touch for the two jQuery apps.
+Difficulty: Easy~~
+- Update temp app with quantile breaks.
+Difficulty: Easy
 - Getting different ppt/nino34 cor values on debian as opposed to mac.
 Some of the values are the same, some are not.
 Think its how linux represents small numbers: https://stackoverflow.com/questions/6913532/display-a-decimal-in-scientific-notation Difficulty: Hard
-- Add logic to change year and slider position based on drop down input. https://jqueryui.com/slider/#hotelrooms Difficulty: Medium
-- Correlation between co2 and temp/ppt, would probably have to average yearly values and co2 ppm: https://www.co2.earth/historical-co2-datasets Difficulty: Medium?
+- Correlation between co2 and temp/ppt, would probably have to average yearly values?: https://www.co2.earth/historical-co2-datasets Difficulty: Medium
 - Refactor code into OOP so it is more reusable.
-Difficulty: Hard
+Difficulty: Time Consuming
 - Finish GeoStreamable?
-Difficulty: Hard
+Difficulty: Time Consuming

 ### GeoStreamable
 - SCRIPT